echoesian/mobile-fuse-sap-sf-integration-demo/README.md

 JBoss Feedhenry and Fuse (Camel) Integration Demo
 =================================================
-CURRENTLY IN PROGRESS TO BE COMPLETED BY THE END OF MARCH FOR ALL 4 USE CASES.
+CURRENTLY IN PROGRESS
+Overview Article Released
+UC1 Article Released
+UC2-UC4 to be released

 This demo project will get you started with SAP, SF, Feedhenry and Fuse Integration.